ten-protocol/go-ten/docs/testnet/deploying-a-smart-contract.md

 1. MetaMask will automatically open and ask you to confirm the transaction.
 Click _Confirm_.

 1. Wait for your transaction to be confirmed.
-Notifications will be shown in MetaMask and Remix to indicate whether or not the transaction was successful.
+Notifications will be shown in MetaMask and Remix to indicate that the transaction was successful.

 Congratulations, your smart contract is now deployed to Obscuro Testnet!